hilmiyafia/hilmiyafia.github.io/_pages/portfolio.md

 - [Various GAN Implementations](https://github.com/hilmiyafia/gan-implementations), 2025, implemented InfoGAN, StyleGAN, TraVeLGAN, and StarGAN.
 - [Autoencoder Based Image Clustering](https://youtu.be/vp-Ku2CIRIQ), 2025, implemented an unsupervised clustering with adversarial autoencoder for cat images using PyTorch.
 - [Inverse Radon Transform for Sinogram Backprojection](https://youtu.be/JYaDfRyl45U), 2024, implemented a ramp filtered inverse radon transform to transform sinograms back to images.
+- [Pitch Predictor for Singing Synthesizer](https://youtu.be/04hoJGaozHM), 2023, prototyped a pitch predictor from notes input for singing synthesizer using WGAN-GP.
 - [Camera Projection Transformation Rectilinear to Panini Projection](https://youtu.be/ZHWN-Nnq7M0), 2023, made a projection transformation shader in HLSL to combine two cameras view in realtime.
 - [Optical Character Recognition for Seven Segment Displays](https://youtu.be/f664FwAlZV0), 2023, developed a digit recognizer and classifier using OpenCV and CNN PyTorch for android device.
 - [Satellite Images Classification](https://youtube.com/playlist?list=PLuVz-FGt23yI1x4dVVahq1eoMrGohCcgR), 2020, programmed a satellite images classifier using CNN in PyTorch for a YouTube tutorial.